a-bonnet/pasclang/README.md

 The latest Pasclang revision is 1.0.
 Here is a list of currently known problems that are being worked on for the next revision.

 * The handling of wrong input isn't fully implemented (e.g. giving an unexisting file as input).
 Segfaults or hanging might happen in case of wrong usage.
 * Logical operators do not short circuit yet (as opposed to what's specified in Pseudo-Pascal's operational semantics).
-The corresponding test has been disabled until the proper behavior gets implemented.
+The corresponding test has been disabled until the proper behavior gets implemented. _Note_: this has been fixed in the latest development version and the test has been re-enabled.

 ## Source tree